nat236919/nat236919.github.io/content/posts/handle_interactive_shell.md

 /c/Users/n.arunoprayoch
 ```

-However, when it comes to conecction to a Cisco device via SSH, it is not that simple.
-This is a case study of Cisco CUCM Cluster SSH connection.
-When an SSH connection is establised on a Cisco CUCM cluster, it actually activates an interactive session dicpicted in the following image
+However, when it comes to connecting to a Cisco device via SSH, it is not that simple.
+This is a case study of the Cisco CUCM Cluster SSH connection.
+When an SSH connection is established on a Cisco CUCM cluster, it activates an interactive session depicted in the following image

 {{< image src="https://i.ibb.co/PgkVBh1/download.png" alt="Cisco CUCM Cluster CLI" position="center">}}

-If we were to connect and retrive the data using **exec_command** method, we would only keep getting this result
+If we were to connect and retrieve the data using **exec_command** method, we would only keep getting this result

 ```shell
 Command Line Interface is starting up, please wait ..